 In a loan modification, the direct servicer, on our behalf, and the borrower enter into an agreement that revises the original terms of the mortgage loan.
-The revised terms may include a different interest rate on the mortgage loan, a reduced monthly payment amount under the loan, the capitalization of past due amounts as part of the principal balance, an extension of the maturity of the loan and/or forbearance of a portion of the principal until the maturity of the loan.
-Although the trust documents permit such modifications on mortgage loans in our pools as loss mitigation alternatives, our servicing policies and practices as of the date of this prospectus require us to purchase a delinquent mortgage loan from the pool before a modification becomes effective.
-A delinquent mortgage loan is purchased from a pool if it is determined that modification is the appropriate loss mitigation technique at that time.
+The revised terms may include a different interest rate on the mortgage loan, a reduced monthly payment amount under the loan, the capitalization of past due amounts as part of the principal balance of the loan, an extension of the maturity of the loan and/or forbearance of a portion of the principal until the maturity of the loan.
+Ordinarily such modifications are initially agreed to on a trial basis.
+Although the trust documents permit such modifications on mortgage loans in our pools as loss mitigation alternatives, our servicing policies and practices as of the date of this prospectus generally require us to purchase a delinquent mortgage loan from the pool before a permanent modification becomes effective.
+If we were to modify a loan in a pool and the loan remains in the pool following modification, payments of principal and interest to certificateholders will not be affected.
 Before a mortgage loan has been purchased for purposes of modification, it may have been the subject of other loss mitigation measures.